 Main types of companies presented by our lawyers in Norway

-The most popular legal entities in Norway are the public (Allmennaksjeselskap – ASA) or private (Aksjeselskap - AS) limited company.
-There is a minimum capital of 30 000 NOK needed for the small or family-owned companies and of 1 million NOK for the ASA.
+The most popular legal entities in Norway are the public (Allmennaksjeselskap – ASA) and private (Aksjeselskap - AS) limited company.
+There is a minimum capital of NOK 30,000 needed for the small or family-owned companies and of NOK 1 million for the ASA.

-available in Norway is the Ansvarlig selskap (ANS) which represents the general partnership.
-The ANS can be started by anyone since there is no requirement for an initial investment capital.
-A partnership agreement must be written and signed and registered in the Norwegian Register (Foretaksregisteret).
-The ANS is a most appropriate legal form for medium or small enterprises which do not function in the most risky sectors of the business market.
+Another business form available in Norway is the Ansvarlig selskap (ANS) which represents the general partnership.
+The ANS can be set up by any person, since there is no requirement for an initial investment capital.
+A partnership agreement must be written and signed and registered with the Norwegian Register (Foretaksregisteret).
+The ANS is the most appropriate legal form for medium or small enterprises which do not function in the most risky sectors of the business market.

-ANS, which in translation means liable company, is, as the name suggests, a company in which each individual owner bears legal responsibility for any debt, not only for the invested capital.
-Another form of a partnership is the Selskap med delt ansvar (DA), which refers to the general partnership with shared liability.
-For the DA there must be two or more participants in the company, each of which is supporting its own liability.
+ANS, which in translation means liable company, is, as the name suggests, a company in which each individual owner bears the legal responsibility for any debt of the company, not only for the invested capital.
+Another form of partnership is the Selskap med delt ansvar (DA), which refers to the general partnership with shared liability.
+For the DA there must be two or more participants in the company, both liable for the company’s debts.
 In case you are interested in opening a partnership in this country, our Norwegian lawyers can give you more details.

 Enkeltpersonforetak (sole trader company) stands for a legal form of enterprise in which there is only one owner.
 Legally speaking, the owner and the enterprise are the same.
-The owner must be aware of the fact that he holds the entire financial responsibility for all obligations and debts.
+The owner must be aware of the fact that he or she holds the entire financial responsibility for all obligations and debts.

 Legal consultancy offered by our law firm in Norway